google/zetasql/docs/user-defined-functions.md

 ## JavaScript UDFs
 <a id="javascript_udfs"></a>

-A JavaScript UDF is a JavaScript user-defined function that executes JavaScript code and returns the result as a single value.
+A JavaScript user-defined function (UDF) runs JavaScript code and returns the result as a single value.

 ### Create a JavaScript UDF